 Apart from Yad Vashem there are three other Repositories in Israel which mainly hold Holocaust-related documentation and devote their activities to collect materials on this subject.
 They are, in alphabetical order:

 - American Jewish Joint Distribution Committee, Jerusalem Branch

 Founded during the First World War, the American Jewish Joint Distribution Committee (JDC) was the first Jewish organisation in the United States to dispense large-scale funding for international relief.
 In its wake, the First World War had sown the seeds of many additional catastrophes—pogroms, epidemics, famine, revolution, and economic ruin—and JDC played a major role in rebuilding the devastated communities of Eastern Europe and Palestine.
 JDC’s relief activities, emigration aid, and rescue operations critically followed the Nazi rise to power and the outbreak of the Second World War.
-After the war, JDC mobilised itself to support and resettle survivors and help rebuild the remnant Jewish communities of Europe.
+After the war, JDC supported and resettled survivors and help rebuild the remnant Jewish communities of Europe.
 The JDC Archives house one of the most significant collections in the world for the study of modern Jewish history.
 The JDC Archives are located in two centres, one at JDC’s New York headquarters and the second in Jerusalem.

 - Central Archives for the History of the Jewish People